usmanali15329/CalCulator-test-app.py/README.md

 # web app deployed on Heroku

-The deployed web app is live at https:
+The deployed web app is live at https://usman043-cal-tesr-app.herokuapp.com/